isontheline/pro.webssh.net/src/docs/diary/2021/202102_february.md

 Hi everybody :wave:

-WebSSH 14.10 - Truck :truck: will be released soon with two bug fixes and two additions and six fixes.
+WebSSH 14.10 - Truck :truck: will be released soon with six bug fixes and two additions.

 Since January I'm now a CTO junior, and I have a lot of work... :cold_sweat: